bottlepy/bottle/docs/tutorial.md

 ### Validating dynamic routes
 Using dynamic routes is fine, but for many cases it makes sense to validate the dynamic part of the route.
 For example, we expect a integer number in our route for editing above.
 But if a float, characters or so are received, the Python interpreter throws an exception, which is not what we want.

-For those cases, Bottle offers the `@valdiate` decorator, which validates the "input" prior to passing it to the function.
+For those cases, Bottle offers the `@validate` decorator, which validates the "input" prior to passing it to the function.
 In order to apply the validator, extend the code as follows:

     #!Python
     from bottle import route, run, debug, template, request, validate